YEAR OF THE CABBAGE

 And of course, there’s nutrition.
 Cabbage is low in calories and high in nutrition.
 Packed with fiber, it’s good for digestion.
 Rich in Vitamin C and K, it’s a benefit for bone and immune health.
 A good source of potassium, it’s also linked to lower cholesterol and blood pressure.
 And best of all, you can essentially eat the whole thing, getting a good bang for your buck.

 At Silver Diner, Chef Ype Von Hengst has spent most of his lifetime as a cabbage fan, even becoming a sort of connoisseur.
 “Growing up in the Netherlands, we’d eat cabbage all the time,” he says.
 “My mom made it with maple syrup, cloves, and cinnamon, plus a little vinegar to pucker it up, serving it alongside stewed meat.
 I slow cook it at home with a little honey or agave, mixing in bacon or apples, which is so delicious.
-You can also simply roast it olive oil, salt, and pepper.”
+You can also simply roast it with olive oil, salt, and pepper.”

 From our Seasonal Selections, the 72-hour Sous Vide Short Rib, available for a limited time.